idris-industry/ikan/README.md

 ```

-# Why named ikan
+# Why is it named ikan

-kan extensions subsume all concepts in 1-dimensional category theory(by Mac Lane),and this project will use freer monads ,which is closely connected to kan extensions.
-However,using ikan assume no knowledge of any category theory,you just have to be familiar with do notation and functional programming.
+kan extensions subsume all concepts in 1-dimensional category theory(by Mac Lane), and this project will use freer monads, which are closely connected to kan extensions.
+However, using ikan will assume no knowledge of any category theory, you just have to be familiar with do notation and functional programming.

 # Planned functionality